top of page

 An infestation would look completely different (clusters, breeding, activity in hidden areas) “I saw more than one, is that a problem?”

 Not necessarily.
-If doors/windows have been open or lights are on at night, you may see a few.
+If doors/windows have been open or lights are on at night, or its a warmer area than outside, you may see a few.
 This is still considered normal environmental exposure, not an indoor issue.

 Are bears a concern?